 6. Keep Shifts and Other Details Visible Online and Via A Mobile App at All Times

-It's essential to keep your staff and volunteers up-to-speed with what's happening leading up to the event and on-site.
-Having your event information accessible will make it easier on you as well because you won't have a dozen people texting you the night before asking for a reminder about what shift they signed up for or what they're supposed to wear.
-To streamline your communication and avoid redundant messaging, use a staff and volunteer management tool that will update staff when schedule changes happen and allow you to broadcast important updates on-site.
-This powerful, yet easy-to-use organizational tool will keep your staff and volunteers connected, happy and helps your event run smoothly.
+It’s essential to keep your staff and volunteers up-to-speed with what’s happening leading up to and during the event.
+Having your event information accessible will make it easier on staff as well, because it minimizes volunteers texting the night before asking for a reminder about what shift they signed up for or what they’re supposed to wear.